killera/killera.github.com/_posts/2018-10-23-performance-tuning-checklist.md

 * **Asynchronous and In Parallel (In a Non-Blocking Fashion)** for multiple time consuming queries in one request.

-## A real performance tuning example
+## A real-world performance tuning example

-There is a download API, which is used to download data for some departments.
-It's slow even only for one department.
-It never finishes when downloading multiple departments.
-Because it loads lots of data from DB, we thought it's a SQL query issue.
+There is a download API, which is used to download data for some departments, and store the result in an excel file.
+We noticed that the api is slow even only for one department.
+It gets slower when there are more data in the result.
+It never finishes when downloading all departments data.
+Before we look into the issue, we thought it might be a database query performance issue, because there are lots of joins and calcuation in the sql query.

 This is my local machine configuration: